 - The lack of funding resulting in unsustainably low levels of fees paid to care homes by Councils is one of the major contributory factors to levels of quality in care homes.
 The Competition and Marketing Authority has said (2018) “The current model of service provision cannot be sustained without additional public funding” We support that position

 - There is increasing evidence that the Statutory Code of Practice on Top Up Fees for Care Homes is not being applied consistently (Age Cymru 2018) and some families are being asked to unfairly pay significant sums for their relative’s care.
-The Code of Practice must be followed by all Councils consistently and families dealt with fairly and in a way that is equitable.
+The Code of Practice must be followed by all Councils consistently and families dealt with fairly and in a way that is equitable and legal.

-- The Guidance on Continuing Health Care and the rules on who qualifies and in what circumstances is complex and “professionalised” in a way that makes it almost impossible for older people and their families to understand.
-A simpler and more transparent system of assessment and qualification for CHC is needed that avoids the current “cliff edge ”consequences for people.
+- The Guidance on Continuing Health Care (CHC) and the rules on who qualifies and in what circumstances is complex and “professionalised” in a way that makes it almost impossible for older people and their families to understand.
+A simpler and more transparent system of assessment and qualification for CHC is needed. that avoids the current “cliff edge” consequences for people.

 What Do Cymru Older People’s Alliance Want?